-In the UK landlord costs can vary from city to city.
-Before investing in buy to property, you should put together a list of the costs and expenses involved with being a landlord.
+In the UK, landlord costs can vary from city to city.
+Before investing in a buy to property, you should put together a list of the costs and expenses involved with being a landlord.

 Most of your landlord expenses are relatively easy to plan out.
-Below is our landlord costs checklist every landlord should consider before renting out their property.
+Below is our checklist of landlord costs to consider before renting out your property.

-9 Landlord Costs you Need to Budget For
+What are the 9 Landlord Costs you Need to Budget for in 2022?

 - Mortgage payments

 - Landlord insurance